jspahrsummers/rxhaskell-talk/README.md

 OS thread, RxHaskell provides a "scheduler" abstraction which uses Haskell's type system to offer static guarantees about concurrency.
-Functions can be annotated as running on the main thread or in the background, and an action of one type cannot be directly executed from the other, preventing some kinds of threading errors.
+Functions can be annotated as running on the main thread or in the background, and an action of one type cannot be directly executed from the other, preventing some classes of threading error.

 We'll also take a brief look at how RxHaskell can be bridged to ReactiveCocoa, an Rx implementation in Objective-C, to break down the barriers between two very